Robinlovelace/cycle-hire-inclusive/README.md

 diverse communities.

 However, the research presented in this paper also opens up wider questions.
-Is usage of cycle hire becoming more equally distributed across other cities, or is London an exception?
-How do inequalities of uptake in cycling compare with inequalities of uptake in car use?
-And what role can active transport play in creating transport systems that are accessible to everyone?
-Regardless of the answers to these emerging questions, the paper provides a counterpoint to the notion that cycle hire schemes only benefit affluent areas and their populations, and suggests that interventions to expand access into poorer areas of major cities can work.
+Is there evidence of cycle hire schemes becoming more equally distributed across other cities, or is London an exception?
+How do inequalities in shared mobility for cycling compare with inequalities in other types of shared and private mobility?
+And what role can active transport play in creating transport systems that are accessible to everyone, beyond the central areas of large and wealthy cities?
+The evidence presented in this paper cannot answer such questions.
+However, it does have a strong policy message, challenging the notion that cycle hire schemes only benefit the affluent and supporting the expansion of access to cycle hire schemes into lower income areas in London and, if the findings are repeated in other cities, beyond.

 <!-- ## Analysis -->